denis-berthier/CSP-Rules-V2.1/UPDATES.md

+#### 2023 Apr 24 (SudoRules):
+* Add the IMP630-ORk-W module for the impossible patterns in two bands or two stacks.
+Note that patterns effectively loaded in this module are those defined in the configuration file.
+This module allows to try a solution with only impossible patterns before allowing "standard" chains.<br>

 #### 2023 Apr 1 (SudoRules):
 * Fine tune the four pre-selections of impossible patterns, based on their “usefulness” (see details in release 5 of the Augmented User Manual), a major step in finding the really useful patterns.<br>